Login

 • The emissions from combustion engines are measured with an extra on-road test drive.

-2. What influences the range of an electric car?
+3. What influences the maximum range of an electric car?

 The range is also influenced by:

-• Power consumption: the more the engine consumes, the lower the range.
+• Power consumption of the engine: the more power the electric motor consumes, the lower the range.

-• Vehicle construction: a more aerodynamic car has less drag.
+• Vehicle design: a more aerodynamic car has less drag.
 For example, SUVs consume more than compact sedans.

-• Battery age: the capacity of the battery decreases with the number of charging cycles.
-This means that the more times you charge the battery, the lower the capacity.
+• Battery age: the charging capacity of the battery gradually decreases with the number of charging cycles.

 The way you drive has a major influence on your car’s range.
-Smooth, defensive driving gets you further than hectic honking and hopping.
+Smooth, defensive driving gets you further than hectic driving with abrupt braking.

 Cars also consume more energy at higher speeds.
 For example, doubling the speed quadruples the drag.
 A heavy, fully packed car also uses more energy than an empty one.

-The right tyre pressure and the right tyres also affect the range.
+Finally, the tyre pressure and the tyres have an effect on range.
 Pressures that are too low or too high both increase consumption.

-Tyres suited to the electric car can increase the range (link not available in English).
+Tyres suited to the electric car can increase the range.
 Pay attention to the energy label when buying the tyres.
 Depending on the aerodynamics, even the rims can affect the range.

-Electric cars and hybrid cars can increase their range through recuperation (link not available in English).
-In this process, the car converts braking energy into energy for the battery.
-Regular recuperation brings you further overall.
+Electric cars and hybrid vehicles can increase their range through a process called recuperation.
+The system converts braking energy into energy for the battery.

-The batteries installed in electric cars use chemical reactions in liquids.
-However, manufacturers are currently researching solid-state batteries.
-These have several advantages:
+The batteries installed in electric cars use chemical reactions in a liquid electrolyte solution.
+However, manufacturers are currently researching solid-state batteries, which offer various advantages:

-• Longer service life.
+• The service life is longer.
 Solid-state batteries can last for up to 100,000 charge cycles.
-The lithium-ion batteries currently in general use have a service life of only 1,500 charging cycles.
+The service life of the lithium-ion batteries currently in general use is only around 1,500 charging cycles.

 • They cannot overheat.
 They are also largely non-flammable.